maxpetul/C3X/README.txt

  - ** Automatically cut research spending to avoid bankruptcy
  - ** Remove pause for "we love the king" messages
- - ** Suppress "maximum hypertext links exceeded" popup AI enhancements:
+ - ** Suppress "maximum hypertext links exceeded" popup
+ - ** Civilopedia indicates when units go obsolete but cannot be upgraded AI enhancements:
  - Allow AI to use artillery in the field
  - Force AI to build more artillery and bombers